 Still, the Mini Mavic was just as easy to fly, and remarkably stable.
 After lifting off, it would hover in place, waiting for my input on the controller.
 Gentle tugs on the joysticks was all that it took to get the drone to fly in any direction I wanted.

 You have to be a bit more careful piloting the Mini than DJI’s other drones.
 The device has collision-avoidance sensors, but they’re only forward- and downward-facing.
 The Mavic 2 has sensors on all sides, while the Mavic Air has forward-, backward and downward facing sensors.

 With a max speed of around 29 miles per hour, the Mini is a bit slower than the Air, which can reach speeds of 43 miles per hour.
 This drone also has a lower ceiling (1.9 miles vs. 3.1 miles), though it’s doubtful you’d take either one that high.

 DJI Mavic Mini camera: Good enough

 In the front of the Mini is a 3-axis, gimbal-mounted camera, which produces some very stable images and video.
 Its 1/2.3-inch sensor can take 12-megapixel images and video at resolutions up to 2.7K at 30 frames per second (fps).

-That's lower than DJI's other Mavic drones (the Mavic Air, for example, can take 4K video at 30 fps and 1080p video at 120 fps), so there are some trade-offs to be made at this price.
+That's lower than DJI's other Mavic drones (the Mavic Air, for example, can take 4K video at 30 fps and 1080p video at 120 fps, while its successor, the DJI Mavic Air 2, can take 4K video at 120 fps), so there are some trade-offs to be made at this price.

 However, the overall quality of the videos and photos I took with the Mavic Mini were excellent for the price.
 In one video, the red leaves of a tree really popped against the green grass.
 In another video, when I flew the Mini above the treeline in New Jersey, I could easily make out the New York skyline in the background.